John Mann (engineer)

 John Mann is an American engineer known for his design of the PRS Vibrato/Tuning system.
 Today, PRS Guitars has grown into a very successful company endorsing many artists including Carlos Santana and John Mayer.

 History with Paul Reed Smith

-John Mann first met Paul in 1978 when he wanted to have a trashed Gibson SG refinished.
-At that time, John worked at Westinghouse, a large research and development engineering facility for the Navy on the outskirts of Annapolis, Maryland.
-Mann built many components for the early guitars such as the 4-spring vibrato tailpieces.
+John Mann first met Paul in 1978 when he wanted to have a 1966 Gibson SG refinished.
+At that time, John worked at Westinghouse, Oceanic division, a large research and development engineering facility for the Navy on the outskirts of Annapolis, Maryland.

 John Mann and Paul Reed Smith made history together when their PRS vibrato/tuning system received its U.S. patent.
 The two men have worked closely together since 1978, when they first met at Paul's one-man workshop on West Street, in Annapolis, Maryland.